jakevdp/jakevdp.github.com/source/_posts/2013-04-15-code-golf-in-python-sudoku.markdown

 </div>
 </div>
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>It's rather unenlightening in itself, so below I'll explain the process
+<p>It's rather unenlightening in itself, so below I'll explain the steps
-I went through to arrive at it, in hopes that you can learn from my own thought process.
+I took to arrive at it, in hopes that you can learn from my thought process.
 Though this is the best solution I was able to come up with, I don't know whether or not a better one might be out there.
 If you can beat it, please post your solution in the blog comment thread!</p>
 <p>Finally, note that we'll write everything below using python 3 syntax.